-As was mentioned earlier, beech was cut intensively over the whole period, partly because its products, charcoal and potash (as well as the sleepers for the failfoad under construction - from one part of the forests) were in high demand on the market; and partly because these forests were managed with Pressler's theory of pure land income with the interest of 3%.
-Consequently, confifers were favoured. $(1)^{1/2} = (1)^{1/$ second decade of the 20th century, it accounted for 34%.
+As was mentioned earlier, beech was cut intensively over the whole period, partly because its products, charcoal and potash (as well as the sleepers for the railfoad under construction - from one part of the forests) were in high demand on the market, and partly because these forests were managed with Pressler's theory of pure land income with the interest of 3%.
+Consequently, conifers were favoured.

+Beech was considered a species of the "inferior order".
+According to Frančišković (1938a), taxation activities included only fir together with spruce; while beech was not measured but only assessed ocularly as a second of the old to the order of the old to the old the old to the old t second decade of the 20th century, it accounted for 34%.
 Beech was radically removed to make as much space as possible for fir.
 This took such proportions that in places where beech could not be marketed well, trees were girdled in order to accelerate their death so that they would not cast shade over young firs.
 Other hardwoods were treated similarly.

-Beech was considered a species of the "inferior order".
-According to Frančišković (1938a), taxation activities included only fir together with spruce, while beech was not measured but only assessed ocularly as the second statement of the factor of the factor of the second statement of the seco